Supriya Devi: Career

 In Calcutta, she resumed her dance lessons and trained under Guru Muruthappan Pillai and later under Guru Prahlad Das.
 Supriya and her family were on friendly terms with Chandrabati Devi who was their neighbour.
 It was through Chandrabati Devi's inspiration and contacts that Supriya Choudhury stepped into the world of Bengali films.

-She made her debut in Uttam Kumar starrer Basu Paribar (1952) under the direction of Nirmal Dey and successively appeared in Prarthana (1952) directed by Pranab Ray and Shyamali (1952) directed by Binoy Bandyopadhyay.
+She made her debut in the Uttam Kumar, who was a childhood friend of her youngest brother, starrer Basu Paribar (1952) under the direction of Nirmal Dey and successively appeared in Prarthana (1952) directed by Pranab Ray and Shyamali (1952) directed by Binoy Bandyopadhyay.
 She, then took a hiatus and returned to filmdom in Marmabani (1958) under Sushil Majumdar's direction.
 She rose to prominence after she had appeared in the Uttam Kumar starrer blockbuster Sonar Harin (1959) directed by Mangal Chakraborty.

 She rose to higher prominence after she had played the role of Amrapali in Amrapali (1959) directed by Sree Tarashankar and produced by Nalanda Films.
 Vyjayanthimala who was later found to play the same titular role was full of praise for her performance in the film.

 At the beginning of the 1960s, she came to a bigger attention for her successive roles in films such as Meghe Dhaka Tara (1960), Shuno Baranari (1960), Komal Gandhar (1961), Swaralipi (1961) to name a few.
 She made her Bollywood debut opposite Dharmendra in Begaana (1963) under Sadashiv Rao Kavi's direction.
 She was applauded for her performance in the 1973 blockbuster Sanyasi Raja.

 She was applauded for her performance in Raja Sen's National Award winning Bengali film Atmiyo Swajan (1998).
 Rediff described her performance in the film as "a fairly good fleshing out Supriya Devi".

 Personal life

 In 1954, Supriya married Bishwanath Choudhury and a few years later her only daughter Soma was born.
 The couple divorced in 1958.
+She retired from films for a while during this period.

-She retired from films for a while before returning in the late 1950s.
-Later she was married to Mahanayak Uttam Kumar in 1963 and was living together till the death of Uttam Kumar in 1980, who was also a childhood friend of her youngest brother.
+In 1963 she married Uttam Kumar.
+She lived with him until his death in 1980.

-Supriya died of a heart attack in Kolkata on 26 January 2018, aged 85.
+Supriya Devi died of a heart attack in Kolkata on 26 January 2018, aged 85.